Last updated: November 11, 2024

 • Allowing the campus store team ample time to research your requested materials and determine whether they can be delivered digitally or added to our national list of rental titles, potentially lowering prices even more.

-• Allowing the DSP team enough time to secure an alternate format of your textbook for students with accommodations.
+• Allowing the SDS team enough time to secure an alternate format of your textbook for students with accommodations.

 Understanding Text to Speech Software and the Alternate Format Textbook Process: